 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 L-Glutamic acid is a the predominant excitatory transmitter in the mammalian central nervous system.
 L-Glutamic acid acts at ionotropic and metabotropic glutamate receptors.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 The following data is based on the product molecular weight 147.13.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |1 mM||6.8 mL||33.98 mL||67.97 mL|

 References are publications that support the biological activity of the product.

 Monaghan et al (1989) The excitatory amino acid receptors: their classes, pharmacology and distinct properties in the function of the central nervous system.
 Annu.Rev.Pharmacol.Toxicol.
 29 365 PMID: 2543272

 Watkins and Evans (1981) Excitatory amino acid transmitters.
 Annu.Rev.Pharmacol.Toxicol.
 21 165 PMID: 6112965